daos-stack/daos/src/client/java/README.md

 same JVM.
 Then, you need to add authority to your UNS URI to make it unique since Hadoop caches filesystem instance keyed by "schema + authority" in global (JVM).

+##### core-site.xml Update

+There are some DAOS specific configurations in [core-site-daos-ref.xml](hadoop-daos/src/main/resources/core-site-daos-ref.xml) to be merged into Hadoop core-site.xml.

 ##### Tune More Configurations

 The following config items starting from 6th can put into application, Hadoop config files and DAOS container